 |4 CSCI-181 Principles of Computer Science|

 Minor in Mathematics.
 The minor completes 24 semester hours of mathematics courses above the 108 level with grades of C- or better.
-Requirements include MATH-111-112 Calculus I and II, MATH-201 Linear Algebra, and MATH-221 Discrete Structures.
-At least four semester hours must be at the 300 level or above.
+Requirements include MATH-112 Calculus II, MATH-201 Linear Algebra and MATH-221 Discrete Structures, with at least four semester hours at the 300 level or above.

 Secondary Teaching.
 Coursework required by the state of Pennsylvania for admission to the teacher certification program includes successful completion of ENGL-100 Writing and Thinking or equivalent course, at least 3 semester hours in British or American literature, at least 6 semester hours of mathematics coursework (or other courses which satisfy the Central Curriculum Analytic Thought requirement), and at least one 40-hour externship.

 Education course requirements for secondary education are EDUC-101 Introduction to Education and Society, EDUC-102 Historical and Philosophical Foundations of Education, EDUC-250 Educational Psychology, EDUC-260 Introduction to Special Education, EDUC-270 Instruction of Exceptional Students, EDUC-330 Technology in Education, EDUC-350 English Language Learners: Theory and Instruction, EDUC-380 Instructional Design, EDUC-423 Methods of Curriculum, Instruction, and Assessment in Teaching Mathematics, EDUC-479 Principles of Learning and Teaching in Secondary Education, EDUC-483 Differentiated Instruction and Classroom Management in Secondary Education, and the EDUC-500 Student Teaching package (EDUC-501, EDUC-502, EDUC-503, and EDUC-600).